shivani091995/WellnessRetreat/README.md

-# Wellness Retreats
+# Wellness Retreat
 ## Description
-The Wellness Retreats application is a React-based web app designed to help users find and explore various yoga boot camps, which are several-day courses designed to go on different yoga retreats like:
+The Wellness Retreat application is a React-based web app designed to help users find and explore various yoga boot camps, which are several-day courses designed for mental as well as physical wellbeing.
+The app includes courses like:

 - Mental Wellness
 - Chronic pain management